GoddessDianaPub/kandula-app/README.md

 ## Requirements

-- Change the jenkins alb address on the webhook configured acoording your URL.
+- Change the jenkins ALB URL, on the webhook configured to this repo, acoording your ALB URL.
 - In the environment section in Jenkinsfile, add a value to the CLUSTER_NAME variable.

 ## Notes